Every $5,000 Provides Life-Saving Surgery for Vulnerable Children

 Each year, we receive hundreds of requests from desperate families with infants who have been diagnosed with life-threatening congenital or acquired disorders.
 Delight relies on kind contributions from generous people like you to save the lives of these children.

 Thanks to partnerships DCHRI has established with children's hospitals worldwide, the cost of these life-saving medical procedures are always below market prices.
-On average, it costs $5,000 to deliver a surgery for each child, split between direct surgical costs ($2,500) and logistical and post-surgery costs (also $2,500).
+On average, uncomplicated surgeries average about $5,000 per each child, split between direct surgical costs ($3,000) and logistical and post-operation costs (also $2,000).

-Sponsorship opportunities start at $10, and all online donations are processed securely via PayPal.
+Sponsorship opportunities start at $10, and all online donations are processed securely via PayPal and bank transfer.
 The donation process is as follows:

 You Sponsor a Child